SketchUp/testup-2/README.md

 ## Setup for Contributing/Running from Source

-TestUp require [NodeJS](https://nodejs.org) to build webdialog resources: https://nodejs.org/en/ (Version 10.4 was used to build TestUp 2.3-2.5)
+TestUp require [Node.js](https://nodejs.org) to build webdialog resources: https://nodejs.org/en/.
+Node.js 16.20.2 is used currently, Node.js 10.4 was used to build TestUp 2.3 - 2.5.

 1. Fork the project to your own GitHub account.
 This is important so that we can do code review on changes done.
 _Do **not** push directly to the main repository._